polentadb/polenta-db-go-test/README.md

-# Polenta DB - Go version - test
+# PolentaDB - test project

-This project is used to test Polenta DB implemented in go.
+This project is used to test version of PolentaDB implemented in Go.

-It connects to a Polenta DB instance and run the tests.
+It connects to a local PolentaDB instance and run some SQL statements.